IvanBrazza/SDC/README.md

 To download dependencies, use `php composer.phar update && php composer.phar install`.

+### AWS Keys

+The `lib/form/UploadHandlerS3.php` and `lib/edit-gallery.php` scripts require AWS keys in order to modify files in AWS S3 buckets.
+The keys to access such buckets are not stored in the document root, for security reasons.
+They should be stored in `awskeys.php` one level above the document root (i.e. `../awskeys.php`).

+The `awskeys.php` should contain the following class:

+    :::php
+    class AwsKeys {
+      public function getAwsKeys() {
+        return array (
+          'key'    => 'yourKey',
+          'secret' => 'yourSecret'
+        );
+      }
+    }

 ### Backup scripts

 There are two backup scripts in the `scripts/` directory: `dbbackup.sh` and `filebackup.sh` (the filenames should be self-explanatory).